-• Employee health and wellness: ensuing that there is provision of health awareness programmes, team building programmes and financial management programmes in managing sta ffmorale.

-• Training & Development: provision of funds to cater for the sta ffbursaries in ensuring that the municipality has a skilled workforce

-• Recruitment & selection: ensuring that all positions are timeously advertised and human resources ensures that the processes are fairly conducted

-• Ensuring that headcounts are conducted to minimise risk and background reference checks are done for new appointees.
+- Employee health and wellness: ensuing that there is provision of health awareness programs, team building programs and financial management programs in managing staff morale. - Training & Development: provision of funds to cater for the staff bursaries in ensuring that the municipality has a skilled workforce - Recruitment & selection: ensuring that all positions are timeously advertised and human resources ensures that the processes are fairly conducted - Ensuring that headcounts are conducted to minimize risk and background reference checks are done for new appointees.
 Review of the organogram annually in line with the approved budget

-No community profiling doneLow levels of volunteerism

-- Conducting of exit interviews to inform targeted retention programmes - Ensuring that all disciplinary matters are dealt with timeously and regular sitting of the local labour forum - Human resources information management: by ensuring that all policies are workshopped to sta ffand management of change within the municipality
+- Conducting of exit interviews to inform targeted retention programs - Ensuring that all disciplinary matters are dealt with timeously and regular sitting of the local labor forum - Human resources information management: by ensuring that all policies are workshopped to staff and management of change within the municipality